Rudra Thandavam (2021 film): Production

-The film marks the third collaboration between the director Mohan G. and Richard Rishi after Pazhaya Vannarapettai and Draupathi.
+The film marks the third collaboration between the director Mohan G. and Richard Rishi after Pazhaya Vannarapettai (2016) and Draupathi (2020).
 Dharsha Gupta who was contested earlier in Cooku with Comali TV show, was cast in the film as the female lead.
 The Principal photography began in early January 2021.
 In February 2021, Gautham Vasudev Menon was roped in for an important role in the film.
 The film was entirely shot in Chennai in a single schedule.

 Music

-The music of the film is being composed by Jubin.
-The audio rights were acquired by Ayngaran International.
+The music of the film is being composed by Jubin, collaborating with Mohan and Richard Rishi for the third time after Pazhaya Vannarapettai and Draupathi.

 Trailer

 The trailer was released on 24 August 2021.

 The News Minute called the trailer as "another film that spouts his violent, casteist propaganda, creating false narratives about romance, masculinity, social justice and anti-caste ideology.".

 Godman Nithyananda, calling himself of incarnation of Vanniyar clan god Draupathi, praised the movie trailer.

 The Ministry of Minority Welfare stated that the trailer is misrepresenting the Christian community.
 They said that the movie might cause a religious riot among the common people and to avoid such issues of religious and caste politics they asked the DGP in a written complaint to take action.
 They also said that Mohan G is using the statement by one Christian preacher who spoke against Hinduism and apologized later to spread hate on the Christian community as a whole like it happens all the time and also asked to arrest anyone who indulges in religious conversions.
 Viduthalai Chiruthaigal Katchi (VCK) Tamil Nadu, youth wing leader Sangathamizhan criticized the trailer asked the director Mohan G that which course he took to earn the "Kshatriyan" title in his name and said Mohan G is a stooge of the Rashtriya Swayamsevak Sangh (RSS) and said that people will see director Mohan G as a caste fanatic.
 He also criticized the real name of "PCR" used in the trailer is "POA" and said caste is a problem of all humans and not only Dalits.